aws-samples/cfn101-workshop/workshop/content/20-prerequisites/600-default-vpc.md

 ### 2. Create a default VPC using the command line

-Let's use the AWS CLI to list all existing VPCs in the region to find out if a default VPC is present or not.
+First we will check if a default VPC is present or not.
+We will use the AWS CLI to list all existing VPCs in the region

 1. Copy the code below to your terminal.
 Make sure to change the `--region` flag to use a region that you are going to be deploying your CloudFormation to.

        aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query "Vpcs[].VpcId" --region eu-west-2

-    If the response is not empty, check that `IsDefault` key is `true` and [move to the next step](/30-workshop-part-01/).
+If the default VPC exists, it will be included here.
+Assert that `IsDefault` key is `true` and [move to the next step](/30-workshop-part-01/).
+You can skip the remainder of this section.

 If the response is empty `[]` or the VPC is not **default** proceed to the next step.
+A default VPC does not exist in this region.

 1. Copy the code below to your terminal.
 Make sure to change the --region flag to use a region that you are going to be deploying your CloudFormation to.